percona/grafana-dashboards/README.md

-# Grafana dashboards with Prometheus for MySQL
+# Grafana dashboards for measuring MySQL performance with Prometheus and InfluxDB

-This is a set of Grafana dashboards to be used with Prometheus datasource for MySQL and system monitoring.
+This is a set of Grafana dashboards to be used with Prometheus and InfluxDB datasources for MySQL and system monitoring.
-The dashboards rely on `alias` label in your Prometheus config.
+The dashboards rely on `alias` label in the Prometheus config.

  * Cross Server Graphs
  * Disk Performance